-Following the referendum held in the UK in 2016, the UK is due to leave the EU on 31 January 2020.
+Following the referendum held in the UK in 2016, the UK formally left the EU on 31 January 2020.

-The Government says that there will be a “transition period” until 30 June 2021 (if there is a deal) or 31 December 2020 (if there is no deal) during which EEA nationals will be able to apply for permission to stay in the UK under the domestic Immigration Rules.
+The Government says that there will be a “transition period” until 30 June 2021 during which EEA nationals will be able to apply for permission to stay in the UK under the domestic Immigration Rules.

 Find out more about the following applications: